-Over the last few years, the conversational AI space has seen dozens of players launch successful products and scale their businesses.
-However most of the popular Voice AI options available in the market are multi-tenant SaaS offerings.
-The Conversational AI vendors have built web applications and deployed them at a large public cloud provider like Amazon, Google or Microsoft.
+Over the last few years, the conversational AI space has seen many players launch highly successful products and scale their businesses.
+However most of these popular Voice AI options available in the market are multi-tenant SaaS offerings.
+They are deployed in a large public cloud provider like Amazon, Google or Microsoft.
 At first glance, this makes sense.
-Most enterprise software companies that automate business workflows in functional areas like Sales and Marketing(CRM), HR, Finance/Accounting or Customer service have been architected as multi-tenant SaaS offerings.
+Most enterprise software apps that automate workflows in functional areas like Sales and Marketing(CRM), HR, Finance/Accounting or Customer service are architected as multi-tenant SaaS offerings.
 The move to Cloud has been a secular trend for business applications and hence Voice AI has followed this path.

-However at Voicegain, we firmly believe that an Edge architecture using a single-tenant model is the way to go for Voice AI Apps.
+However at Voicegain, we firmly believe that a different approach is required for a large segment of the market.
+We propose an Edge architecture using a single-tenant model is the way to go for Voice AI Apps.

 Why does the Edge make sense for Conversational AI?

-We believe that the advantages for Edge/On-Prem architecture for Conversational/Voice AI is being driven by two big factors
+We believe that the advantages for Edge/On-Prem architecture for Conversational/Voice AI is being driven by the following four factors

 Very often, conversations in meetings and call centers are sensitive from a business perspective.
-Most businesses and enterprises are not comfortable storing the recordings of these meetings on a public cloud.
-Think about a difficult/sensitive conversation between a manager and his/her direct report or even a sensitive financial discussion prior to the releasing of earnings for a public company.
-Also many countries have strict data residency requirements from a legal/compliance standpoint.
+Enterprise customers in many verticals (Financial Services, Health Care, Defense, etc) are not comfortable storing the recordings and transcripts of these conversations on the SaaS Vendor's cloud infrastructure.
+Think about a highly proprietary information like product strategy, status of key deals, bugs and vulnerabilities in software or even a sensitive financial discussion prior to the releasing of earnings for a public company.
+Many countries also impose strict data residency requirements from a legal/compliance standpoint.
 This makes the Edge (On-Premises/VPC) architecture very compelling.

 2. Accuracy/Model Customization